grafana/scenes/docusaurus/docs/advanced-variables.md

 `VariableDependencyConfig` accepts an object with the following configuration options:

-- `statePaths` - Configure which properties of object state can contain variables.
+- `statePaths` - Configures which properties of the object state can contain variables.
-- `onReferencedVariableValueChanged` - Configure a callback that will be executed when variable(s) that the object depends on changed.
+- `onReferencedVariableValueChanged` - Configures a callback that will be executed when variable(s) that the object depends on are changed.

 :::info
 If `onReferencedVariableValueChanged` is not specified for the `VariableDependencyConfig`, the object will re-render on variable change by default.
 :::

 ### Step 5.
-Interpolate `text` property in component
+Interpolate `text` property in the component

-In `TextInterpolatorRenderer` component use `sceneGraph.interpolate` helper to replace variables in `text` property when variable changes.
+In the `TextInterpolatorRenderer` component, use the `sceneGraph.interpolate` helper to replace variables in the `text` property when the variable changes:

 ```tsx
 function TextInterpolatorRenderer({ model }: SceneComponentProps<TextInterpolator>) {